The Zero-Difference Properties of Functions and Their Applications: Introduction

-A difference family (DF) is collection $\mathcal{F}$ of some nonempty subsets (blocks) $\mathcal{F}_i$ of a group $(G,+)$ such that for any nonzero elements $\alpha$ of $G$, there has exactly $\lambda$ representations of $\alpha=x-y$ where $x\ne y$ and $x,y\in\mathcal{F}_i$.
+A difference family (DF) is collection $\mathcal{F}$ of some nonempty subsets (blocks) $\mathcal{F}_i$ of a group $(G,+)$ such that for any nonzero elements $\alpha$ of $G$, there has exactly $\lambda$ representations of $\alpha$ as a difference of two elements of the same block.
 If $\mathcal{F}$ is a partition of $G$, then $\mathcal{F}$ is called a partitioned difference family (PDF).
 It is well known that a ZDB function is equivalent to a PDF.
-Many PDFs were constructed since 1970 (see~\cite{wilson1972cyclotomy, furino1991difference, buratti20101, fuji2002complete, li2017generic} and the references therein).
+Many PDFs were constructed since 1970.
 Thus before a ZDB function is claimed to be new, the authors should check carefully whether the ZDB function is equivalent to an already known PDF.
-For example, \citeauthor{buratti2019partitioned} recently point out that many recent results on ZDB function reproduced the earlier results on PDF~\cite{buratti2019partitioned}.
+For example, \citeauthor{buratti2019partitioned} recently point out that many recent results on ZDB functions reproduced the earlier results on PDFs~\cite{buratti2019partitioned} and comment that some of these results (even using the terminology of PDFs) are often trivial or even wrong~\cite{buratti2021partitioned}.
+Since this paper does not concern how to construct PDF, for more details of PDF, the reader is referred to \cite{wilson1972cyclotomy, furino1991difference, buratti20101, fuji2002complete, li2017generic, buratti2019disjoint, buratti2019hadamard, buratti2023partitioned, nakic2023hadamard} and the references therein.
 In the view of definition, ZDB function has more constraints and PDF is more cleaner.
 As a result, ZDB function has more useful properties and can be applied to complicated applications.
 For example, when the underlying group is cyclic, frequency-hopping sequences can be obtained from the blocks of a PDF.
 But it is impossible to consider the linear complexity of FHSs without equipping an binary operation over blocks.
 That is why we use the terminology of ZDB function rather than the terminology of PDF when considering further applications.

-To construction more optimal objects, we turn to study the generalization of ZDB function, i.e., relaxing the "balanced" condition on "zero-difference".
+To construction more optimal objects, we turn to study the generalization of ZDB function, i.e., relaxing the ``balanced" condition on ``zero-difference".
 There are some work on the generalization of ZDB function.
 In \citeyear{carlet2014quadratic}, \citeauthor{carlet2014quadratic} proposed an concept called differentially $\delta$-vanishing~\cite{carlet2014quadratic}.
 A function from $A$ to $B$ is differentially $\delta$-vanishing, if for any nonzero element $a \in A^*$,

 Any $(n,m,\lambda)$ ZDB function is differentially $\lambda$-vanishing ($\lambda$-DV).
 But there had been little research on this concept, until \citeauthor{jiang2016generalized} proposed a related concept called generalized zero-difference balanced (G-ZDB) function in \citeyear{jiang2016generalized}~\cite{jiang2016generalized}.
 A function from $A$ onto $B$ is an $(n, m, S)$ generalized zero-difference balanced function, if there exists a constant set $S \subset \N$ such that for any nonzero element $a \in A^*$,